OBSERVABILITY PLATFORM

 Service accounts

 A service account provides an identity that a service can use to access Chronosphere APIs, Chronoctl, Terraform, and the Chronosphere Collector.
-Service accounts are meant to be used for automated, non-interactive uses, such as CI/CD, ingesting telemetry, or automated queries.
-Chronosphere attributes all actions that a service takes to its service account.
+Use service accounts for automated, programmatic interactions, such as CI/CD, ingesting telemetry, or automated queries.
+Chronosphere Observability Platform attributes all actions that a service takes to its service account.
 A service account can't access the user interface, only the APIs.
 Accounts can belong to teams.

 When you create a service account, Chronosphere also creates a non-expiring API token that the service account uses for authentication.

-Service accounts are distinct from user accounts, which provide identities for users who can also authenticate interactively and use the Chronosphere app.
+Service accounts are distinct from user accounts, which provide identities for users who can also authenticate interactively and use Chronosphere Observability Platform.

 To use tools that require non-interactive authentication, such as Chronoctl, Terraform, or the Chronosphere API, create a temporary personal access token with the same permissions as your user account.
 You can also assign service accounts to teams with the SysAdmin role, which also grants those service accounts administrative permissions.

 For details about accounts and teams, see Accounts and Teams.
-For details about interactive user account authentication, see Authenticating with Chronosphere.
+For details about interactive user account authentication, see Authenticating with Observability Platform.

 View service accounts